upsidedownlabs/upsidedownlabs.github.io/_sources/courses/neuroscience-basics-for-biopotential-signals/module-1/index.rst

 1.6 Summary
 ******************

-In this module, we learned the basic structure and organization of the human nervous system.
-We studied the CNS (brain and spinal cord) and PNS (somatic and autonomic divisions) and how they work together to control the body.
+This module introduces the basic structure and components of the human nervous system.
+It explains how the nervous system is divided into the **Central Nervous System (CNS)**, which includes the brain and spinal cord, and the **Peripheral Nervous System
-We explored neurons - their types (sensory, motor, interneurons) and structure (dendrites, soma, axon, myelin, synapse) - as the primary cells that transmit electrical signals.

-We also learned about glial cells, the supporting cells of the nervous system, including astrocytes, oligodendrocytes, Schwann cells, microglia, ependymal cells, and satellite cells, and their essential roles in support, protection, and myelination.
-This module builds the foundation needed to understand how neurons create electrical signals, which will be covered in the next module on Resting Potential.
+(PNS)**, which connects the CNS to the rest of the body.
+The module also describes **neurons**, the specialized cells responsible for transmitting electrical signals, and **glial cells**, which support and maintain neuronal function.

+Understanding the structure and roles of these cells provides the foundation for exploring how neurons generate electrical signals.
+In the next module, we examine the **resting membrane potential**, a fundamental electrical property of neurons that enables them to produce and transmit signals throughout the nervous system.

 1.7 References
 *******************